laylaadhar879-ops/hackathon/README.md

 ### How CSS Imports Work

-CSS is imported **in JavaScript files**, not in HTML.
-Vite handles this automatically:
+This project uses a **hybrid approach** for CSS to prevent Flash of Unstyled Content (FOUC):

+**Global CSS (Bootstrap, shared styles)**: Loaded in HTML `<head>` via `src/main.css`
+- `<link rel="stylesheet" href="/src/main.css">` in each HTML file
+- `src/main.css` imports Bootstrap and global styles
+- Loads before page renders to prevent FOUC
+- Navbar is directly in HTML with styles ready

+**Page-specific CSS**: Imported in JavaScript files
+- `import './style.css'` in your page's JS file
+- Vite processes these imports automatically

 **Development Mode** (`npm run dev`):
-- Vite sees `import './style.css'` in your JS file
+- Vite processes `<link href="/src/main.css">` and CSS imports in JS files
-- Vite injects the CSS as a `<style>` tag into the page
+- Injects CSS as `<style>` tags into the page
 - Changes trigger hot-reload (instant updates)

 **Production Build** (`npm run build`):
-- Vite bundles all CSS imports into optimized `.css` files
+- Vite bundles all CSS into optimized `.css` files
-- Vite adds `<link rel="stylesheet">` tags to the HTML automatically
 - CSS is minified and cached

-This means beginners don't need to manage `<link>` tags manually!

 ## Creating Reusable Components

-Components are UI elements used across multiple pages (like navbar, buttons, cards).
+Components are UI elements used across multiple pages (like buttons, cards).

 ### Component Structure